 Some of the highest tides in the world occur in the UK, leading to the formation of tidal bores: a line of surf or waves travelling upstream against the river flow.
-Indeed, of the hundred or so worldwide, about twenty are found in the UK’s estuaries, from Devon to southwest Scotland and from East Anglia to the Humber Estuary.
+Indeed, of the hundred or so worldwide, about twenty are found in the UK’s estuaries, from Somerset to southwest Scotland and from East Anglia to the Humber Estuary.

 The largest and most famous is the Severn Bore and in the right conditions attracts large crowds of spectators to watch surfers and canoeists try their luck.
 However, most others are smaller affairs unsuited to such outdoor pursuits, although still wonderful to see, such as the Arnside Bore and the Mersey Tidal Bore.